v3io/frames/README.md

 - <a id="user-auth-client-const-params"></a>Provide the authentication credentials in the [`Client` constructor parameters](#client-constructor-parameters) by using either of the following methods:

   - <a id="user-auth-token"></a>Set the [`token`](#client-param-token) constructor parameter to a valid platform access key with the required data-access permissions.
+    You can get the access key from the **Access Keys** window that's available from the user-profile menu of the platform dashboard, or by copying the value of the `V3IO_ACCESS_KEY` environment variable in a platform web-shell or Jupyter Notebook service.
   - <a id="user-auth-user-password"></a>Set the [`user`](#client-param-user) and [`password`](#client-param-password) constructor parameters to the username and password of a platform user with the required data-access permissions.
   <br/>